shilohai1/voidr.health/src/blogs/04-ADHD-in-adults.md

 - Medication (under clinical guidance) to support focus and reduce overwhelm
 - Lifestyle changes like structured routines, digital reminders, and time-blocking

-In recent years, adults are also embracing **tech-powered support** that meets them where they are — especially AI-driven platforms.
+In recent years, adults are also embracing **tech-powered support** that meets them where they are, especially AI-driven platforms.

 ---

 ## How AI Tools Like Voidr Health Are Helping ADHD Brains Thrive

-**Voidr Health** is one such tool seeing growing use among neurodivergent adults — even though it was originally built for med students and clinicians.
+**Voidr Health** is one such tool seeing growing use among neurodivergent adults, even though it was originally built for med students and clinicians.

 Here’s how its three core features are being creatively repurposed:

-- **ClinicBot** helps summarize long documents or academic notes — perfect for adults who struggle with information overload and need clear, actionable takeaways.
+- **ClinicBot** helps summarize long documents or academic notes which is perfect for adults who struggle with information overload and need clear, actionable takeaways.

-- **AskVoidr**, originally designed as a symptom analyzer, allows users to run structured health queries that cut through the noise of internet searches — especially helpful for ADHD brains prone to “research spirals.”
+- **AskVoidr**, originally designed as a symptom analyzer, allows users to run structured health queries that cut through the noise of internet searches, especially helpful for ADHD brains prone to “research spirals.”

-- **Case Wise**, although built for clinical decision-making under pressure, has been adapted by users to simulate high-stakes scenarios and build cognitive flexibility — particularly useful for adults in high-demand fields.
+- **Case Wise**, although built for clinical decision-making under pressure, has been adapted by users to simulate high-stakes scenarios and build cognitive flexibility, particularly useful for adults in high-demand fields.

 These tools are not ADHD-specific, but their structure and design unintentionally mirror the kind of **external scaffolding** that many ADHDers need.